Dermatologist's Guide to Your Best Skin

-You’ve been thinking about it for a long time, you’ve done the research, watched some videos, and know enough to be nervous.
+You’ve been thinking about starting retinol to your skincare routine for a long time, you’ve done the research, watched some videos, and know enough to feel a bit nervous.
 Here is everything you need to set yourself up for success.

 Preparing Your Skin for a Retinoid